Louis-XIV-bis/varcall_snakemake/README.md

 ## System requirements

-The only requirement is to be on a SLURM HPC cluster and have a working install of [conda](https://www.anaconda.com/download/#linux) and [git](https://git-scm.com/downloads).
+The only requirement is to be on a SLURM HPC cluster (recommended, but local running is possible, commands are also given for that case) and have a working install of [conda](https://www.anaconda.com/download/#linux) and [git](https://git-scm.com/downloads).
 All tools necessary to run the pipeline are described in a conda environment file.

 The species specific resources files have to be downloaded manually if not *S. cerevisiae*.